-- Layer them and bake them 2x.
-This allows the cheese to melt evenly throughout without burning the top chips.
+- Layer them and bake them 2x, because this allows the cheese to melt evenly throughout without burning the top chips.

-- Use refried beans.
-They have a better, more consistent soft texture compared to whole black beans.
+- Use refried beans because they have a better, more consistent soft texture compared to whole black beans.

 - Go big or go home!
 When it comes to making nachos, you just need to do it up- add more chips, add more meat, add more toppings. so good.

 - Divide toppings up.
-I don’t like olives (at all!) but it doesn’t mean my husband should be deprived.
-So we put black olives on half for him.
+I don’t like olives (at all!), however it doesn’t mean my husband should be deprived.
+So, we put black olives on half for him.

 You better be ready to dig into these nachos.
 And be sure to invite me over when you make them!
 I’ll bring the beers. xo